Donations API guide

 }

-Use the above access token in the header of the Donation API endpoints.
+Use the above access token in the header of the Donations API endpoints.
 For example:

 curl -X GET https://api.vipps.no/donations/v1/<endpoint params>